YanDevo/Angular-MasterViewDetail/README.md

-# Angular 13 Fundamentals Workshop
+# Angular FUndamentals

 ![Angular 13 Fundamentals Workshop App](src/assets/screenshots/demo.png)

-This is the sample project for the Angular 13 Fundamentals Workshop.
+This is the sample project that demos Angular Fundamentals

 This sample project includes an Angular web application generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.
 It also contains a mock RESTful API using `json-server`.